 Property, plant and equipment includes computer equipment and office furniture and equipment.
 Depreciation is calculated using the straight-line method over the useful life of these assets determined to be three years.

 2014 2013

 As at 1 January 2 1

 Additions during the year 1 2

 Depreciation during the year (1) (1)

-As at 31 December 2 2
+Total 2 2

 15. INTANGIBLE ASSETS